nnachefski/ocpstuff/images/README.md

 ### # How to generate an s2i image chain from a customized RHEL7 base image using native buildconfigs and imagestreams in Openshift
 ###### # note that because we are linking images streams, any subsequent modifications to the rhel7-custom image will send imagechange triggers to the entire s2i chain.
-This functionality is higly desired by ops folks when maintaining custom images (and their derived s2i builders).
+This functionality is highly desired by OPS folks when maintaining custom images (and their derived s2i builders).

 ### # Note
 #### # You can either run through these steps one-at-a-time, or take the easy way and import the template below.